 A Very Brady Christmas

-This made-for-tv reunion movie for CBS and still can be found on some streaming services.
-This time, it was Susan Olsen who did not show up for Christmas dinner.
+This made-for-tv reunion movie for CBS can still be found on some streaming services during the holidays.
+For this project, it was Susan Olsen who did not show up for Christmas dinner.
 Her replacement was played by Jennifer Ruyon.
 Jerry Houser and Ron Kuhlman appeared again as Marcia’s and Jan’s husbands.

 Greg attended the holiday alone as his wife chose to spend time with her family.
 Peter was dating his boss.
 Bobby became a racecar driver.
 Marcia’s husband got fired from his toy company.
 Jan and Philip were dealing with a separation, and Cindy planned a sneaky trip to go skiing with her friends.
 But it was Alice who had the biggest news of all – her husband Sam left her for another woman!
 Who would leave Alice?